webfp/tor-browser-selenium/README.md

 `AttributeError: 'TorBrowserDriver' object has no attribute 'session_id'`,

 it probably is because Selenium's command to execute Firefox failed.
-In order to debug the problem, pass a log file to the TorBrowserDriver to get information about errors that popped out when executing Firefox, you can do that with:
+In order to debug the issue, pass a log file to the TorBrowserDriver to obtain errors messages coming from Firefox.
+You can indicate the path to the logfile as a parameter to the TorBrowserDriver instance:

 ```python
 path_to_logfile = "ff.log"